-The five characters 「シ」, 「ン」, 「ツ」 and 「ソ」 are devilishly similar.
+The five characters 「シ」, 「ン」, 「ツ」, and 「ソ」 are devilishly similar.
 Basically, the difference is that the first two are more “horizontal” than the other two.
-The small lines are slanted more horizontally and the long line is drawn in a curve from bottom to top.
+The small lines are slanted more horizontally, and the long line is drawn in an upward curve.

-The second has two small, almost vertical lines and the long line does not curve as far as it is drawn from top to bottom.
-It is almost like a bar, while the first is more like an arc.
-These kana are difficult to classify and require some patience and practice.
+The second has two small almost vertical lines and the long line does not curve as far as it is drawn from top to bottom.
+It's almost like a slash, while the former is more like a bow.
+These kana are difficult to sort and require some patience and practice.

-There is another similar kana that can be confused that is 「ノ」の / NO.
+There is another similar kana that can be confused which is 「ノ」の / NO.

 - シ - し - SHI